freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-11-largest-product-in-a-grid/index.md

 ---
-title: Problem 11: Largest product in a grid
+title: Largest product in a grid
 ---
 ## Problem 11: Largest product in a grid